lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 .. figure:: /_static/portal_tut01_step01a.png
     :name: portal_tut01_step01a
-    :alt: The default view of the Portal Aspect.
+    :alt: A screenshot of the default view of the Portal Aspect.

-    Fig 1.
     The default view of the Portal Aspect.

 1.2.
 To access the DP0.3 TAP Service (DP0.2 is the default), in the upper right corner next to "TAP Services" click "Show".
 A new option will appear at the top, called "Select TAP Service".